DinoChiesa/get-gcp-id-token/README.md

 | using a service-account key and a special OAuthV2 grant, invoking oauth2.googleapis.com                    | Recommended only when none of the above apply.                                                                                           |

-There are various libraries and frameworks, but basically they all are wrappers on these token acquisition methods.
+There are various libraries and frameworks available for different programming languages, but basically they all are wrappers on these token acquisition methods.

 Below I'll describe some of these approaches in more detail.